Skip to content

 Run it with sensible defaults

 Using target amount of 50,000, child current age of 0, target age of 18, current child savings of 0, the calculation works out to 116.08.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Target Amount, Child Current Age, Target Age, Current Child Savings, and Expected Annual Return — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works